Wildflowers of California

 Columbia Gorge & Mt Rainier Wildflowers

-Another two of favorite places to photograph are the wildflowers of the Columbia Gorge and Paradise Meadows of Mount Rainier.
+Two of my favorite places to photograph wildflowers are the Columbia River Gorge and the Paradise Meadows of Mount Rainier.
 From the rolling hills of Dalles Mountain Ranch and the southern slopes of Mt.
-Hood to the Columbia Gorge, arrowleaf balsamroot and vibrant lupine bloom beneath scattered oak trees in a classic Pacific Northwest spring display.
-Farther north, the world-famous Paradise meadows of Mt.
-Rainier National Park explode into one of the most spectacular wildflower gardens on Earth.
+Hood, arrowleaf balsamroot and lupine bloom beneath scattered oak trees in a classic Pacific Northwest spring display.
+Farther north, the world-famous meadows of Mount Rainier National Park transform into one of the most spectacular wildflower gardens on Earth.